NaderKZ/cloudfoundry-app/README.md

 1. ### Weather Forecast Application:

-	This is an example application that uses a [weather forecast](https://openweathermap.org/api) API to sho the current weather forecast for a specific city.
+	This is an example application that uses a [weather forecast](https://openweathermap.org/api) API to show the current weather forecast for a specific city.

 	#### How to use: